Pierre Watier: Early service

-After the Emperor's abdication, he is placed in non-activity and is awarded with Knight's cross of the Royal and Military Order of Saint-Louis on 19 July 19.
-He embraces the Emperor's cause during the Hundred-Days, and takes part in the campaign of 1815 in command of the 13th Cavalry Division of the 4th Cavalry Corps of the Army of the North.
-Replaced in non-activity after the Second Restoration, he is called back in availability on 30 December 1818 and then posted as Inspector-General of Cavalry in 1820 and 1821 and awarded with Grand-Officer's cross of the Légion d'honneur on 1 May 1821.
-He is appointed as Inspector of Gendarmerie in 1823, as Chairman of the Horse Selection Committee in 1825 and as Chairman of the Cavalry Committee on 1 January 1830.
-Placed again in availability in April 1830, he is transferred in the Veteran Pool in 1835, in non-activity in 1836 and finally in the reserve pool of the General Staff on 15 August 1839.
+After the Emperor's abdication and the return of Bourbon rule to France, Watier was placed in non-activity and awarded with the Knight's cross of the Order of Saint-Louis on 19 July 19.
+When Napoleon returned during the Hundred-Days, Watier became the commander of the 13th Cavalry Division of the 4th Cavalry Corps of the Army of the North.
+After the last defeat of Napoleon and Second Restoration, Watier was relieved from duty for three years.
+He would be called back into availability on 30 December 1818, and then be posted as Inspector-General of Cavalry in 1820; his Legion of Honor would be upgraded to Grand-Officier class on 1 May 1821.
+His later years would be defined by the acquisition of various positions.
+He was appointed as Inspector of the Gendarmerie in 1823, as Chairman of the Horse Selection Committee in 1825 and as Chairman of the Cavalry Committee on 1 January 1830.
+Transferred in the Veteran Pool in 1835, he was in non-activity status by 1836 and finally in the reserve pool (retired list) of the General Staff on 15 August 1839.